25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 */

 // Check the list for part #1734.
 This calls the IEquatable.Equals method
-// of the Part class, which checks the PartId for equality. bool doseItContain = parts.Contains(new Part { PartId = 1734, PartName = "" }));
+// of the Part class, which checks the PartId for equality bool doseItContain = parts.Contains(new Part { PartId = 1734, PartName = "" }));
 // Contains("1734"): False